Find Grad Schools

 53% Women

 The most popular school in the United States for missionary studies students seekinga master's degree is Fuller Theological Seminary.
 Each year, around 2,200 students seeking various degrees attend the university.
-The missionary studies program at Fuller Theological Seminary awarded 78 master's degrees during the 2020-2021 school year.
-Around 41% of these students were from an underrepresented racial-ethnic group, and 53% were women.
+During the most recent year for which we have data, 78 people received their master's degree in missionary studies from Fuller.
+About 53% of this group were women, and 26% were students from an underrepresented racial-ethnic group.

 35 Yearly Graduations

 The Southern Baptist Theological Seminary is the 2nd most popular school in the nation for students seeking a master's degree in missionary studies.
 Each year, around 4,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,400 per year, while in-state graduate students, on average, pay $8,550 per year.
-During the 2020-2021 academic year, 35 people received their master's degree in missionary studies from SBTS.
-About 31% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 35 people received their master's degree in missionary studies from SBTS.
+Around 6% of these students were from an underrepresented racial-ethnic group, and 16% were women.

 #3